nitrico/MapViewPager/README.md

 Check out the **[sample apk](https://github.com/nitrico/MapViewPager/raw/master/MapViewPager.apk)** !

-#### Notice:
+## Features

+* Supports any amount of markers per fragment.
+* Default camera position (for fragments with 0 or *more than 1* markers) automatically calculated.

+##### Notice
 * **Not fully tested yet**, but it works perfectly on my Nexus 5 running Marshmallow.
 * Only `android.support.v4.app.Fragment` and `SupportMapFragment` supported right now.
 * It is my first Android lib.
 Tips, suggestions, features requests and any other comments are welcome.

-## Features

-* Supports any amount of markers per fragment.
-* Default camera position (for fragments with 0 or *more than 1* markers) automatically calculated.

 ## Download